themodulecollective/OGraph/README.md

 # Getting Started

 First, Import the module using:

 ```
-Import-Module M365GraphAdmin
+Import-Module OGraph
 ```

 Next get connected.
 If you are using a Azure AD application for your graph permission, you can use a Certificate Thumbprint or Access Secret to generate a new token and authenticate: